Looking to buy a film camera? Discover our list of the best point and shoot film cameras for travel.

-There’s something special about the camera that you take with you everywhere, on every trip.
+There’s something special about the 35mm film camera that you take with you everywhere, on every trip.

-Chase Jarvis wrote that the best camera is the one you have with you; clearly true.
-He was talking about iPhones, and yes, they’re cool, but they’re very boring to take photographs with.
+Chase Jarvis wrote that the best camera is the one you have with you.
+He was talking about iPhones, and yes, they’re ubiquitous, but they can’t compete with a great 35mm camera.

-Most of these 35mm travel cameras will fit in your pocket snug, look and feel fantastic in the hand, don’t need the latest version of iTunes to operate and are an exercise in patience whilst waiting for your film to get developed.
+Most of the 35mm film cameras on this list will fit snugly in your pocket, look and feel fantastic in the hand, don’t need the latest version of iTunes to operate and are an exercise in patience whilst waiting for your film to get developed.
 Without a doubt more fun than an iPhone.

-There is a myriad of options to choose from and this list doesn’t intend to be complete, it’s just some of our favourites.
-To narrow it down, these 35mm travel cameras had to weigh less than 310g, have a built-in flash, fast autofocus and be able to handle a little beating in the jacket pocket when you’re off on an adventure.
+There are a myriad of options to choose from, so to narrow our list down, these 35mm travel cameras had to weigh less than 310g, have a built-in flash, fast autofocus and be able to handle a little beating in the jacket pocket when you’re off on an adventure.

 YASHICA T4/T45 (AKA KYOCERA SLIM T)